Amr Diab: Music career

 In October 2018, he released a new album called Kol Hayaty.
-In 2019, he released a mini-album, Ana Gheir, and in February 2020 he released his 35th album, Sahran, which included 16 songs.
+In 2019, he released a mini-album, Ana Gheir, and in February 2020, he released his 30th album, Sahran, which included 16 songs.
+In the same year, Amr Diab released another album, Ya Ana Ya La, at the end of the year, December 31, 2020.

+From April 2021 to July 2023, Amr Diab released a huge amount of singles, many of which topped the charts on digital listening platforms until his album release in 2023.

 In February 2022, Anghami announced an exclusive partnership that will see the Diab's entire Nay Label audio and video catalogue and future releases available only on Anghami.

+In December 2023, Amr Diab released an album called Makanak with 12 songs.

+Then he released two singles called "El Kelma El Helwa", an advertisment for Vodafone Music (Egypt), and "Hekyatna Helwa" for Hyde Park, both on March 11, 2024.

+In April 2024, Rolling Stone picked Tamally Maak to top the Best Arabic Pop Songs of the 21st Century.
+In July of that year, his exclusive contract with Anghami expired.